LambdaGaming/ricochet-source-2/README.md

 # Ricochet: Source 2
  Ricochet in s&box.
 The main game is complete and work has now started on making small improvements and fixing bugs.
-I started this project mainly to experiment with s&box, so major changes that greatly differ from the original game are not planned.
 Credit goes to Valve for the original game and its resources.

 # Round Types
 - Deathmatch - Normal deathmatch, each player is assigned a separate team.
 Round starts as soon as the first player joins.